AdobeDocs/real-time-cdp-collaboration.en/help/guide/faqs/common-questions.md

 +++Select to view the answer

-If you are an end user, you need to contact your company's system or product administrator.
+If you are an end user, you need to contact your organization's system or product administrator.

-If you are a system or product administrator, read the permissions guide to understand how to grant yourself and your colleagues the correct permissions to use Real-Time CDP Collaboration.
-Start with the [access control overview](/help/guide/permissions/overview.md).
+If you are a system or product administrator, read the permissions guide to understand how to grant yourself and your colleagues the correct permissions to use Collaboration.
+To learn more, read the[access control overview](/help/guide/permissions/overview.md).

 +++